AlexandrKrivosheev/apollo-poll-undefined-error/README.md

 * visit `http://localhost:3000`

 ## Issue
-If there is query that polls new data, another query will reaturn error "undefined" on rerender
+If there is query that polls new data, another query will return error "undefined" on rerender